 Vipers announce priority home dates for 2025-26 season

-The RGV Vipers announced November 15th, January 3rd, February 4th, February 7th, March 14th and March 24th as definitive dates for homes games during the season.
+The RGV Vipers announced November 15th, January 3rd, February 4th, February 7th, March 14th and March 24th as definitive dates for homes games during the upcoming G League season.

 Five of those six game days fall on a Saturday.
 Times and opponents are still to be announced.
 The full schedule will be released at a later date.